DocNow/notebooks/README.md

 * ACCESS_TOKEN
 * ACCESS_TOKEN_SECRET

-If you want you can set these [in your Anaconda environment] so you don't have to remember to set them all the time.
+You may want to set these [in your Anaconda environment] so you don't have to remember to set them all the time.

 [Anaconda]: https://www.continuum.io/downloads